ceesem/ossify/docs/working_with_graphs.md

 ### Quick Overview with `describe()`

-The `describe()` method provides a comprehensive summary of graph layers, showing vertex/edge counts, labels, and connections to other layers:
+The `describe()` method provides a comprehensive summary of graph layers, showing vertex/edge counts, features, and connections to other layers:

 ```python
 # Individual graph layer